 How the Pandemic Has Changed the Future of EMS

-COVID-19 has undoubtedly changed the future of EMS training, protocols, and operations across the country.
+COVID-19 has undoubtedly changed the future of EMS training, protocols, and operations nationwide.
 Some of these changes will be temporary, while some will become permanent.

-Below are changes to the EMS industry we have already observed as well as what we can expect to see in the near future.
+Below are changes to the EMS industry that we have already observed and that we can expect to see in the near future.

 Training

-Initial and continuing education have most recently been delivered on an online platform due to social distancing and biosecurity measures.
-This dramatically impacts the “hands-on” clinical training that is required for certification and licensing.
+Due to social distancing and biosecurity measures, initial and continuing education have most recently been delivered online.
+This dramatically impacts the “hands-on” clinical training required for certification and licensing.

 In March of 2020, EMT and paramedic schools were closing down to help curb the spread of the virus.
 EMS educators had less than two weeks to convert their active, in-person curricula into virtual, contactless classrooms.
 Like the EMS profession, educators had to be dynamic and resourceful to make this happen.